Atlas-OS/docs/docs/FAQ.md

 ## What is Atlas?

-Better answered on our [github](https://github.com/Atlas-OS/Atlas), Atlas is a customized windows ISO that improves the Windows gaming experience by removing bloat and tweaking the system to be as performant as possible without extreme drawbacks in compatibility.
+Atlas is a customized windows ISO that improves the Windows gaming experience by removing bloat and tweaking the system to be as performant as possible without extreme drawbacks in compatibility.

 ## How do I install Atlas?